-Picture the setting for Jesus' quick conversation with a Syro-phoenician woman who interrupted his meal.
-Jesus blends ethnic insight and a playful challenge to this Gentile kneeling at his feet who asks him for something.
+Picture for a moment Jesus' quick conversation with a Syro-phoenician lady who interrupted his meal.
+Jesus blends ethnic insight with a playful-like challenge to the non-Israelite woman who kneels at his feet and who asks him for something special.
 The woman, instead of giving up after she was initially denied, responds with a wry answer that causes her request to be granted.

-"But Jesus said to her, 'Let the children be filled first, for it is not good to take the children’s bread and throw it to the little dogs.'
+"But Jesus said to her, 'Let the children (referring to the Israelites to whom he was sent) be filled first, for it is not good to take the children’s bread and throw it to the little dogs (gentiles or non-israelites).'

-"And she answered and said to Him, 'Yes, Lord, yet even the little dogs under the table eat from the children’s crumbs.'
+'Yes, Lord, yet even the little dogs under the table eat from the children’s crumbs.'
+(Mark 7:25-29)

 Good, clean humor celebrates the goodness of God.
 It is the key component to joy, one of the primary attributes of God's spirit within a person (Galatians 5:22-23).
 The Christian walk should be a joyful one.
-In closing, the apostle Paul told the church at Philippi what they could do to enhance their life as a believer.
+Paul told the church at Philippi what they could do to enhance their life as a Christian in this evil world.

 We could also add "whatever things are humorous" to Paul's list.